University of Missouri workshop 2015 (Photo credit

 Massachusetts College of Art Boston, Massachusetts

 Credit and non-credit option available.
-Open to MassArt students,
+This course is offered

 This course teaches traditional basket weaving techniques